Hanif-syazul/Analyzing-Kimia-Farma-Sales-Performance-with-GCP/README.md

 This project is the final project of the Kimia Farma Big Data Analytics Project-based Internship, hosted by Rakamin.
 The aim is to conduct a comprehensive performance analysis of Kimia Farma's sales from 2020 to 2023, using Google BigQuery for data querying and Looker Studio for data visualization.

 ### Problem statement
-The Big Data Analytics Intern at Kimia Farma needs to gain a deeper experience in their field by solving challenges.
-One of it's main challenge is to evaluate the Kimia Farma Business Performance in between 2020 and 2023.
-By the process of querying it's datasets in Bigquery, creating performance Dashboard in Looker Studio, and giving our own presentation of how we are solving these challenges.
+As Big Data Analytics Interns, we were tasked with evaluating Kimia Farma's business performance with a transaction or sales history over a 3 years period.
+This involved:
+- Executing queries to create an analysis table or data mart in Bigquery.
+- Developing a performance dashboard in Looker Studio.
+- Presenting our findings to demonstrate our skills and analytical capabilities.

 ### Objectives
 The primary objectives of this project include: